 You may want to know how Aimovig compares with other migraine treatments, such as galcanezumab (Emgality).

-To see a side-by-side comparisons of Aimovig and Emgality, check out this article.
+To see a side-by-side comparison of Aimovig and Emgality, check out this article.
 Read on to learn more about other alternatives to Aimovig.
 Also, be sure to talk with your doctor about which drug is right for you.

 Aimovig vs. Ajovy